Foundations

 - Use the

-mutation. - Define its
+createVelocityControlmutation. - Define its

-. - Link the limits created in Step 1 using their
+name,description,enforcementaction (e.g.,REJECT), and optional overallcondition. - Link the limits created in Step 1 using their

-# Example: Create a control using the daily limit from Step 1 mutation CreateSpendingControl($controlId: UUID!, $limitId: UUID!) { createVelocityControl(input: { velocityControlId: $controlId name: "Standard Spending Control" description: "Enforces daily spending limits." enforcement: { action: REJECT } velocityLimitIds: [$limitId] # Link the limit(s) # Optional: condition: "!" + context.vars.account.metadata.exemptFromControl" }) { velocityControlId name limits { velocityLimitId } } }
+# Example: Create a control using the daily limit from Step 1 mutation CreateSpendingControl($controlId: UUID!, $limitId: UUID!) { createVelocityControl(input: { velocityControlId: $controlId name: "Standard Spending Control" description: "Enforces daily spending limits." enforcement: { action: REJECT } velocityLimitIds: [$limitId] # Link the limit(s) # Optional: condition: "!" + context.vars.account.metadata.exemptFromControl" }) { velocityControlId name limits { velocityLimitId } } }- Variables:

 { "controlId": "<generate-a-uuid-for-the-control>", "limitId": "<uuid-from-step-1>" }